It’s all for the Beer and Tobacco

 Me and Irish folk music go way back.
 Whilst other kids my age were selling jelly babies to fund their Spice Girls obsession, I was sitting in my bedroom listening to drunk guys singing about drink, women and ships.
 Which isn’t completely unlike a metaphor for my life.
 Minus the women.

 I never got to see The Dubliner Dubliners.
 Mostly because none of my young-person friends were cool enough to come to see them with me when they were alive.
 It also didn’t help that I was like -3 when The Dubliners were in their prime/alive.
 So all I could do was listen to album after album of them drone on in those low, dulcet and sexy (did I say that) Irish tones.

 As Drunk as Drunk Could Be

-Every time Scott and I get boozy with it, we take turns in picking “choons.”
+Every time the King and I get boozy with it, we take turns in picking “choons.”
 It keeps things fair, ken?
 So he plays 7-minute long relentless Motley Crue-choons.
 And I play 18 minute long Irish medleys.

-Scott was driving for Seven Drunken Nights.
-Ha ha.
+Himself was designated driving for Seven Drunken Nights.
+Haha.
 He must have hated me.
 It’s not that he dislikes Irish folk music, I think it just saddens him that I won’t give away my soul for Guns’N’Roses.

 The deal was that he would come and see Seven Drunken Nights with me if I could stay sober long enough for us to go and visit a DeLorean in Faberdonia the very next day.
 And I did drag my hungover ass along to Future-gate.
 A good girl stands by her word.